List of Hollyoaks characters introduced in 2018: Romeo Nightingale

 Romeo Nightingale (also Quinn), played by Owen Warner, made his first on-screen appearance on 2 July 2018.
 The character and Warner's casting details were announced on 22 May 2018.
 Romeo is the son of Donna-Marie Quinn (Lucy-Jo Hudson) and uses petty crime to finance their way of life.
 Romeo works with Prince McQueen (Malique Thompson-Dwyer) to host "summer rave parties".
 Justin Harp of Digital Spy predicted that Romeo and Prince's parties would not go well.
 In the character's first appearance, further details about the character's backstory were revealed.
 It was revealed that Romeo is the product of paid sex between Donna-Marie and a sixteen-year-old James Nightingale (Gregory Finnegan).
 Jude Forsey portrays Romeo in a flashback appearance.
 For his portrayal of Romeo, Warner won the accolade for Best Soap Newcomer at the 2018 Digital Spy Reader Awards.

 Romeo was raised by his drug-addicted prostitute mother, Donna-Marie.
 Romeo was conceived when Donna-Marie was paid by Mac Nightingale (David Easter) to sleep with his gay sixteen-year-old son, James, to "make him straight."
 Romeo grew up in unsafe, unstable environment and often had to shield himself and his half-sister, Juliet (Niamh Blackshaw), from Donna-Marie's clients.
 Romeo first appears in a flashback as a young child telling Donna-Marie he wishes he had a father.
 Romeo arrives in town to meet James, but then decides against it.
 Romeo meets Lily McQueen (Lauren McQueen) and is instantly attracted to her.
 Romeo goes into business promoting illegal raves with Lily's husband, Prince.

-Romeo finds out James is having an affair with Harry Thompson (Parry Glasspool) and tries to blackmail Harry over it, which leads to he and James finally meeting properly.
+Romeo finds out James is having an affair with Harry Thompson (Parry Glasspool) and tries to blackmail Harry over it, which leads to him and James finally meeting properly.
 Romeo agrees to help James ruin Harry's wedding to Ste Hay (Kieron Richardson).
 James is heartbroken when Harry goes through with the wedding and, in a moment of vulnerability, he comes onto Romeo, who finally has to tell him he is his father.
 Romeo is devastated when James rejects him.
 Romeo declares his love for Lily, who admits she has feelings too, but she ultimately decides to stay with Prince.
 Romeo discovers that Prince has testicular cancer, but is refusing to tell anyone.
 This damages Lily and Prince's marriage and she sleeps with Romeo.
 Lily agrees to run away with Romeo, but then she finds out about Prince's condition and she is disgusted to learn Romeo knew about it all along.